Mindfulness for Academic Success (Graduate Students)

 Session Dates

-The following are the program dates for Winter 2025:
+The following are the program dates for Summer 2025:

 Program Registration

-Register for the Winter 2025 Mindfulness for Academic Success (MAS) program on Western Connect!
+Register for the Summer 2025 Mindfulness for Academic Success (MAS) program on Western Connect!

 Hear from Past Participants